xiaochuan-li/ImageLabel/README.md

-# Point_man
+# ImageLabel Tool

-A toolbox for pointing in certain pictures
+A toolbox for image labeling
+This toolbox is created for the segmentation objects, to do so, you just have to point out the vertex for each picture in an order of clockwise or counterclockwise.
+This project considers only quadrilateral edges, further version of more complexe edges will be released if necessary.

 ## 1. Quick start
     python Img_Label.py  --img_path         \path\to\images     \
                          --is_log                               \